 There is no federal restriction on children participating in a business, including an LLC, S corporation, or partnership.
 But most states require that the principal owners (decision makers) of a business be over age 18.

 Before you include a child in a business, take into account the implications of having a minor in a business situation.
 A contract with a minor is not binding because the child is not legally competent to enter into a contract and can disavow the contract, leading to difficult legal situations.
-This includes signing for business loans, leases, and vendor or customer contracts.
+This includes signing for business loans, leases, and contracts with vendors or customers.

 Who Can Own an S Corporation?

 The S corporation has several restrictions on ownership.
-This business form was created to give business owners an opportunity to benefit from this cross between an LLC and a regular corporation, but that benefit isn't conferred to everyone.
+This business form was created to give business owners an opportunity to benefit from this cross between an LLC and a regular corporation, but that benefit isn't conferred to everyone, and the S corporation is only available to small businesses owned by U.S. citizens.

 Like a corporation, an S corporation has shareholders as owners.
 These shareholders cannot include: